MAD9137/f2024/docs/assessments/participation/discussion-1.md

 For marks, you must:

-describe the feature/functionality/aspect you are sharing (2 marks) provide an example as to how it can be used (2 marks) provide a web link to a resource(s) that you found about your topic (1 mark)
+-describe the feature/functionality/aspect you are sharing (2 marks) -provide an example as to how it can be used (2 marks) -provide a web link to a resource(s) that you found about your topic (1 mark)

 [Discussion 1 - Section 300](https://brightspace.algonquincollege.com/d2l/home/282607)